This is a short guide to cutting the cord made to help you in your decision to part ways with your cable tv or satellite tv provider.

 It’s a great service with lots of movies and tv show options.
 There are also high quality exclusive original series and movies.
 In addition to streaming it also gives you access to amazon prime free shipping if you shop through the Amazon site along with some other perks that come with the membership.
 The cost of the membership is $119/year so that’s about $10/mo.
 The price is lower for students $59/year so that’s around $5/mo.
 (Make sure you pay for the year monthly payments come out to be about $36 and $18 more per year).
 You can get Amazon Prime here (affiliate link)

 Hulu also has a nice selection of movies and tv shows.
-Their library is currently available for only $5.99/mo but it comes with commercials.
+Their library is currently available for only $5.99/mo if you are willing to deal with commercials.
 To remove ads you will need to upgrade to $11.99/mo which is more in line with the competition.
 They frequently offer month-long trials as well, which is plenty of time to figure out if their content is worth the cost for you.

 Vudu provides an excellent selection of movies that you can rent individually.
 So this could be a good choice if you only watch new releases occasionally.
 You will find rentals anywhere from $2.99 to $5.99 for new releases and older titles for as low as $0.99.
 Depending on the movie you will have 24 hours or 48 hours to finish watching.
-It’s worth mentioning that many older or less popular titles are available for free with ads.
+It’s also worth mentioning that many older or less popular titles are available for free with ads.

-Priced at $14.99/mo HBO Max will include all of the current original HBO content along with movies and shows from WarnerMedia’s brands including Warner Bros., New Line Cinema, TBS, CNN, Cartoon Network, and TNT among others.
-It’s a major upgrade to the current HBO lineup that is featured at a similar price through the current HBO Now subscription.
-On top of the new content from other networks HBO Max will also produce original content with several shows already announced and other shows and movies in the works.
+Priced at $14.99/mo HBO Max includes all of the current original HBO subscription along with movies and shows from WarnerMedia’s brands including Warner Bros., New Line Cinema, TBS, CNN, Cartoon Network, and TNT among others.
+It’s a major upgrade to the old HBO lineup that was featured at a similar price.
+On top of the new content from other networks, HBO Max produces original content and in this new covid world features some movie releases the same day as their theater premieres.